evought/VCard-Tools/README.md

 Substituting whatever is appropriate for 'developer' and 'password'.

 Create a ${env.USER}.properties file in your project folder, copying and editing values from db.properties to set the username, password, host, database name, etc., for your database.
 (In other words, I would put these settings in 'evought.properties').
 As your personal property file will not be under control of git, you won't have to worry about committing your settings (and password!) back to the repository.
 The phing build script, build.xml will use these settings to build some configuration files, initialize the database, and run the tests.
 Notice the settings for a unit test user and see below.

 Running 'phing config' will build the configuration files (such as database.php) needed.
-Anytime you change these settings, you will want to run:
+Any time you change these settings, you will want to run:

     $ phing cleanConfig && phing config